Okeha/Okeha/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer and Machine Learning Engineer<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> based in the United Kingdom.
-- :telescope: I’m working as a Backend Web Developer proficient with Javascript frameworks such as Node.js, Express.js, Nest.js.
+- :telescope: I work as a Full Stack Engineer proficient with Javascript/Typescript using frameworks such as Node.js, Express.js, Nest.js, React.js and Angular.

 - :seedling: Exploring Data Science and Machine Learning.